And the Questions You’re Forgetting!

 Now is the time to ask about their booking process.
 It’s standard to sign a contract and put down a deposit to fully reserve a DJ’s services.
 This is also when other financials should come up.

 While price range is obviously important, it shouldn’t be the only deciding factor when looking into wedding DJs.
 If you like one better than the other but they’re a little more expensive, why risk not having the reception you want with the DJ you felt most comfortable with?
 Many DJ services have different rates for time of year, or offer free addons to couples who book within specific timeframes.
-The end would be the time to ask questions like this
+The end would be the time to ask questions like this.

 What You’re Forgetting: More Wedding DJ Questions

-How do you deal with requests?
+How do you handle requests?

 While every DJ has their own way of saying “no” if an unruly guest approaches them, this is an important hypothetical.
 You want a DJ who is open to requests to please the crowd, but not one who takes every single request at the expense of the vibe or dance floor life.
 A good question for your wedding DJ is if they’re open to getting a do not play list from you.
 That way, they can make sure they don’t take any requests that you don’t want to hear.

 How do you handle reception transitions (ceremony to reception, intros to dinner…)?